SEND offer in Puddleducks

-Our facilities are on level ground floor accommodation, within a purpose built Children's centre.
+Our facilities are on level ground floor accommodation.

 Our outside play is secure, flat, spacious with grass and sponge surface.

 We have access to a disabled toilet and all doorways are wide for wheelchair access.

 Furniture is low level for ease of access

-Our SEND team comprise of June Goddard (Officer) and Amy Spence (deputy)
+Our SEND team comprise of Caroline Shearing (Officer) and Amy Spence (deputy)